HarshaVardhini1405/Number-guessing/README.md

     else:
         print(f"❌ Sorry, you've used all your attempts.
 The number was {secret_number}.")

-    # Ask if the player wants to play again
     play_again = input("Do you want to play again? (yes/no): ").strip().lower()
     if play_again in ('yes', 'y'):
         number_guessing_game()
     else:
         print("👋 Thanks for playing!
 Goodbye.")

-# Start the game
 number_guessing_game()